Fix "Taking longer than usual" and transcription errors

 What do the error messages mean during iOS onboarding?

 When you try dictation for the first time during iOS setup, Flow shows a message at the top of the screen if something goes wrong.
-Here's what each message means:
+Each toast displays for 4 seconds.

 • "Your mic is being used by another app.
 Close other apps and try again!": Another app has exclusive access to your microphone.
 Close other apps and try dictating again.